kj7rrv/stockquotes/README.md

 days of data for some stocks.

 # Exceptions
-`stockquotes.StockDoesNotExistError` is raised when the stock does not exist.
+`stockquotes.StockDoesNotExistError` is raised when the stock does not (appear to) exist.

 `stockquotes.NetworkError` is raised when a connection to Yahoo!
 Finance cannot be established.